 A massive thanks to Spurn Bird Observatory volunteers who organised the event fantastically well and made sure everyone had great views of the bird (i queued up 4 times...lol).

-I then drove into Spurn but decided it was far to busy so headed off to Flamborough Head which proved to be an inspired decision !!!
+I then drove into Spurn but decided it was far to busy there so i decided to head off to Flamborough Head which proved to be an inspired decision !!!

 I arrived at Flamborough head and headed of down the Permissive path to look for migrants , i reached the stubble field near the bottom of the path and checked it out , lots & lots of Thrushes mainly Redwing & Blackbirds a single Northern Wheatear plus lots of Linnets & Goldfinches , i then saw 5 Shorelarks fly in from further up the field.